NishadGupta/hello/README.md

 python app.py
 ```

+Set the `IMDB_API_KEY` environment variable with your IMDb API key (for
-Then visit `http://localhost:5000` to see the message.
+example `k_1234567890`) and then visit `http://localhost:5000` to see a
+list of the latest anime shows from IMDb.
+You can also edit `app.py` and
+replace the placeholder API key with your own.

+Navigate to `http://localhost:5000/stopwatch` to use a simple browser-based
+stopwatch implemented in JavaScript.